 |Total Commuters||Car, Truck or Van (%)||Public Transportation (Excluding Taxi) (%)||Taxicab, Motorcycle, Bicycle, or Other Means (%)||Walk (%)|

 To facilitate long distance travel, the Hampton Roads region has two airports: Newport News-Williamsburg International Airport and Norfolk International Airport (the larger of the two).
-The number of passengers flying from or to the airport decreased from 3.4 million in 2009 to 3.3 million in 2010; peak year was 2005, with 3.9 million passengers.
-However, the amount of cargo transported through Norfolk International increased from 59.2 million pounds in 2009 to 63.9 million pounds in 2010, an increase of almost eight percent.
+The number of passengers flying from or to the Norfolk airport dropped again, from 3.3 million in 2010 to 3.2 million in 2011; its peak year was 2005, with 3.9 million passengers.
+However, the amount of cargo transported through Norfolk International increased from 63.2 million pounds in 2010 to 64.4 million pounds in 2011, an increase of almost two percent.

 What Influences Public Transit Use?